Matt Lauer Pushed For ‘Quickie’ Divorce From Annette Roque To Beat The News Of Rape Allegations, Report Says

 Matt Lauer pushed for a “quickie” divorce from wife Annette Roque in order to avoid the oncoming rape allegations against him, a new report claims.

 The disgraced Today show anchor and his wife finalized their split in September, just two months after Roque had filed papers against her husband.
 As Radar Online reported, the expedited divorce proceedings seemed to be intentional on Lauer’s part as he tried to finalize things before the latest allegations of rape against him came out this week.
-Lauer had been accused of carrying on inappropriate sexual relationships during his time at NBC and pressuring colleagues into relationships, but the allegation from former NBC colleague Brooke Nevils that he raped her in 2014 went quite further.
+Lauer had been accused of carrying on inappropriate sexual relationships during his time at NBC and pressuring colleagues into relationships, but the allegation from former NBC colleague Brooke Nevils that he raped her in 2014 went further.

 Radar Online noted that Lauer seemed to have an idea that the allegations were coming out, and a source told the outlet that the timing of his divorce was likely intentional.